Gaze-At/DS1054/README.md

 ## What does it do

-GazeAtDS1054: A viewer for the RIGOL DS1054Z for Linux distros.
+GazeAtDS1054: A viewer for the RIGOL DS1054Z (though according to the RIGOL specs, it should work with all MSO1000Z/DS1000Z series digital oscilloscopes) for Linux distros.
 It captures data from the oscilloscope via USB or TCP and:

 - displays selected measurements in a free definable grid form
 - displays and exports screen-shots from the scope display